sayujshah/NBA-Data-Analysis/README.md

 <img width="871" alt="image" src="https://user-images.githubusercontent.com/64810038/169672681-3de2864e-1825-4685-b76a-e92719106380.png">
 <img width="880" alt="image" src="https://user-images.githubusercontent.com/64810038/169672685-88dee119-6b2d-44e2-8140-f472159f3753.png">

 I also wanted to see if the way referees called fouls had an affect on the outcome of the game.
-We see below that referee bias with calling fouls has a slight correlation with the outcome of the game.
-Referees that had a large differential in fouls between home and away teams trended toward having a higher difference in win percentage as well.
-However, the trend is not strong enough to conclude that this is the only factor.
-There are a multitude of factors in a game that the referees may take advantage of to sway a game in one direction or another.
+We see below that some referees that had a large differential in fouls between home and away teams trended toward having a higher difference in win percentage as well.
+However, their is no clear overall trend to conclude that the increased foul bias has an effect on the game.
+It id clear that there are a multitude of factors in a game that the referees may take advantage of to sway a game in one direction or another.

 <img width="917" alt="image" src="https://user-images.githubusercontent.com/64810038/169672695-69b96945-72f2-42fa-82b2-bdb86cd0bfb4.png">